Climate change policy of California: AB 1007 (2005)

-SB 535 (2012)

 SB 535 was passed in 2012.
 The bill required that 25% of funding sourced from the GGRF would be allocated to GHG reducing investments that benefitted disadvantaged communities.
 Another important stipulation was that at least ten percent of the funds had to be invested directly into disadvantaged communities.
 The responsibility of identifying and locating disadvantaged communities was placed on CalEPA.
 CalEPA created a tool called CalEnviroScreen in order to map these communities and determine who was most disadvantaged and where funding should be directed.
 In 2016 AB 1550 was passed in order to expand upon SB 535 and increase the initial 25% investment requirement to 35 percent.

 SB 100 (2018)

-SB 100, also known as The 100 Percent Clean Energy Act of 2018, marks California's firm commitment to developing renewable energy infrastructures to replace fossil fuel-powered energy.
+SB 100, also known as the 100 Percent Clean Energy Act of 2018, marks California's firm commitment to developing renewable energy infrastructures to replace fossil fuel-powered energy.
 Its two main goals are: